The Dos and Don’ts of ‘Social Distancing’

 If I Get Symptoms or Am Exposed to Someone Who’s Sick:

-If I am waiting out 14-day quarantine, can I have visitors as long as they stand far away from me?
+If I am waiting out a 14-day quarantine, can I have visitors as long as they stand far away from me?

 Cannuscio: No, quarantine means “stay away from other people.”
 You shouldn’t have visitors.